mdranger/chain3j/docs/source/transactions.rst

 .. _obtaining-ether:

-Obtaining Ether
+Obtaining Mc
 ---------------

-To obtain Ether you have two options:
+To obtain Mc you have two options:

 #.
 Mine it yourself
 #.
-Obtain Ether from another party
+Obtain Mc from another party

 Mining it yourself in a private environment, or the public test environment (testnet) is very straight forwards.
 However, in the main live environment (mainnet) it requires significant